Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 \section{Poincar\'e duality in symplectic homology}

 In this section we discuss Poincar\'e duality in (V-shaped) symplectic homology.
-While being more involved than the one in Rabinowitz Floer homology, the description in symplectic homology has three additional fetures which we establish in this section: it is directly related to loop space (co)homology in the case of cotangent bundles; it is compatible with the pair-of-pants products; and it carries a canonical splitting in the case of cotangent bundles.
+While being more involved than the one in Rabinowitz Floer homology, the description in symplectic homology has three additional features: it is directly related to loop space (co)homology in the case of cotangent bundles; it is compatible with the pair-of-pants products and coproducts; and it carries non-canonical splittings in the case of cotangent bundles.

-Much of this section works for general Liouville domains.
-When applied to cotangent bundles it leads to the proofs of Theorems~\ref{thm:PD} and~\ref{thm:filtered-PD} from the Introduction.
+This section is concerned with general Liouville domains and leads to the proof of Theorem~\ref{thm:PD-RFH-intro}.
 For general background on symplectic homology we refer to~\cite{CO}.
+We use coefficients in a commutative unital ring $R$.